nokitoino/PacketCaptureModifier/README.md

 # PacketCaptureModifier
-This application captures packets onto the terminal or into a file by using shortcuts on the keyboard.
-It manually calculates checksum of IP/TCP/UDP and is capable to resend modified packets.
+This application was written in C++ with the PCAP Framework and captures network packets from the Data Link Layer.
+It manually calculates checksum of IP/TCP/UDP and is capable to resend unencrypted modified packets.
+The PCM can capture and display the traffic directly on the console, or offers the possibility to save the traffic into a file in a straightforward format, which can be easily changed.

 Requirements:
 WinPCAP SDK needs to be installed in order to develop and run this application.